spatie/css-styleguide/README.md

 ### Vendor folder

-Imported and customized SCSS from 3rd party components.
-This is the syntactical wild west.
+Imported and customized SCSS from 3rd party components (this is the syntactical Wild West).

 ```
 |-- fancybox.scss